yamunajayan/lavoyage_itinerary_builder-server/README.md

 2. Filter based on type of vacation, road trip, adventure etc
 3. Add tripadvisor comments
 4. User login to save the itinerary, and leave comments on countries and places
+5. Deploy the font end and backend using Heroku, Netlify